Pucas01/Funkin-Flatpak/README.md

-Please Refere to the main branch for install instructions and more informatio
+Please Refere to the main branch for installation instructions and more information